-8.1.9.
+9.1.9.
 PDB Management Connector

 This section defines a connection for HPMs used with a PDB.
 This connector provides +12VStby to the HPM, analog connections used to monitor current and voltage from the M-CRPS modules on the PDB, and management signals for PDB.
+This section defines the minimum standard set of standard signals required for PDB management.
+If needed, additional signals may be added in an adapted HPM.

-Table 10: PDB Manage ement Conne ector Pin Definition
+Table 10: PDB Management Connector Pin Definition

-Signal Name Description Spec Notes 12V_STBY 12V Standby Management Power 12V +/-5% Up to 6 Amps IMON Shared current monitor signal that represents the total output current for all shared power supplies.
-Refer to Table 19 VMON Voltage Monitor output signal from PDB circuit.
-GND Ground return for 12V_PRIMARY and side-band signals Up to 6 Amps SLoad SGPIO Load Signal to PDB Refer to section 8.11.6 The SGPIO SDataOut SGPIO Data signal from HPM to PDB for SGPIO electrical requirements and interface provides a low latency path SDataIn SGPIO Data signal from PDB to HPM protocol. from HPM to PDB for IO expansion on SClock SGPIO Clock to PDB PDB.

-PMBUS_SCL PMBus from DC-SCM BMC for See section 8.11.3 for The PMBus PMBUS_SDA PSU Management/updates.
-PMBus electrical requirements. interface does not support I3C.
+Signal Name Description Spec Notes 12V_STBY 12V Standby management power 12V +/-5% Up to 6 Amps IMON Shared current monitor signal that represents the total output current for all shared power supplies.
+Refer to Table 19 VMON Voltage monitor output signal from PDB circuit.
+GND Ground return for 12V_PRIMARY and side-band signals Up to 6 Amps SLoad SGPIO load signal to PDB Refer to section The SGPIO interface SDataOut SGPIO data signal from HPM to PDB 9.10.6 for SGPIO electrical provides a low latency path from SDataIn SGPIO data signal from PDB to HPM requirements and protocol.
+HPM to PDB for IO expansion on PDB.
+SClock SGPIO clock to PDB PMBUS_SCL PMBus from DC-SCM BMC for See section 9.10.3 The PMBus interface PMBUS_SDA PSU management/updates. for PMBus electrical requirements. does not support I3C.
 RFU Reserved for Future Use - do not connect